mstreet97/mstreet97.github.io/_posts/2021-01-10-HackTheBox-Omni-Writeup.md

 <img align="center" src="/assets/images/htb_omni/user.png" style="width:80%;">

-Unfortunately, when trying to get the user.txt, we get returned an xml document containing the flag under the tag SS.
+Unfortunately, when trying to get the user.txt, we get back an xml document containing the flag under the tag SS.

 <img align="center" src="/assets/images/htb_omni/secure_string.png" style="width:80%;">

 Googling a bit around, we find a powershell method that is called ConvertFrom-SecureString, and ConvertTo-SecureString.
 In particular we would need to import the correct credentials with $creds = Import-CliXml -path C:\\Users\\app\\user.txt.
 The current credential of our shell don't work as we are in as the user omni.
-We so need to find a way to get a shell back as the users needed who anctually own the user.txt and root.txt, which, after enumerating the users on the system, are "app" for the user.txt and "administrator" for the root.txt.
+We so need to find a way to get a shell back as the users needed who actually own the user.txt and root.txt, which, after enumerating the users on the system, appear to be "app" for the user.txt and "administrator" for the root.txt.

 # Enumeration (again!)